The Reign of the Emperor Sujin - Pestilence driven out and a peaceful nation established -

 In the 6th year, the people became dispersed and the land was in confusion.

 The sovereign Mimaki prayed earnestly to the gods.
 He felt that these unprecedented and repeated calamities, the suffering of the people and the breakdown of government, were all due to his own error.
 He was resolved to pay still greater homage to the gods in future, to bend his will more sincerely to the good of the people, and to augment the correctness of his government.
 With that, he thought, his own errors would be forgiven and the lot of the people would improve.
-The two shrines of Amateru and Ohokunitama were again rebuilt, and preparations made to move the deities.

 In the autumn of the 6th year, the deity Ohokunitama was at last removed to Yamabe (now Yamato Shrine in Nara), on the 16th day of the 9th month.
 The following night, the deity Amateru's shrine was at last removed to Kasanuhi (now the Hihara Shrine in Nara).